Citizenship Attorneys

 First, you must receive your green card.

 Following receipt of your green card, you must wait at least 3 to 5 years before you can apply for naturalization.
-Factors such as marital status and continuous physical presence, among other things, will determine the length at which you must wait.
+Factors such as marital status, criminal history, and continuous physical presence, among other things, will determine the length at which you must wait.

 The process is then initiated when you submit Form N-400 and other required USCIS forms to the USCIS.
 From there, the USCIS will require you to complete a biometrics screening.
 This is called a biometrics appointment, where your fingerprints, photographs, and signature are collected.